 Search Pass4Sure

-Compare online proctored and on-site test center exams for IT certifications.
-Understand setup requirements, failure risks, and which format suits your situation.
+Compare online proctored and on-site exams for IT certifications, assessing setup requirements and format suitability.

 In 2020, online proctored exams went from a niche option to a primary delivery mechanism almost overnight.
 Every major certification vendor accelerated online proctoring rollout as test centers closed globally.
 By 2023, the majority of IT certification candidates had the option to sit exams either at a physical test center or via online proctoring from their own computer.